-Slovak Pub has a great selection of homemade Slovakian cuisine, and the prices are very reasonable – other establishments that draw similar tourist crowds charge a lot more.
+Slovak Pub has a great selection of homemade Slovak cuisine, and the prices are very reasonable – other establishments that draw similar tourist crowds charge a lot more.

 Viecha U Sedliaka

-Viecha U Sedliaka is a much smaller and less discernible outfit almost directly opposite Slovak Pub on Obchodná.
+Viecha U Sedliaka is a much smaller, lower-key local restaurant almost directly opposite Slovak Pub on Obchodná.
 A quaint and homely place, it has intimate seating downstairs, and a larger upstairs area with tables looking out onto the street.

-We had a hearty lunch at Viecha U Sedliaka of Slovakian classics.
+We had a hearty lunch at Viecha U Sedliaka of Slovak classics.
 We struggled to walk afterwards, but it was worth it!
 This was the best value traditional food we found in Bratislava.

 You wouldn’t know it by looking from outside, but Flag Ship in Bratislava is one of Europe’s largest restaurants.
 After entering the modest doorway and walking through some passageways, you emerge into a giant restaurant inside an old theatre.

-Prazdroj, located more centrally in the Old Town, serves wholesome Slovakian classic in large, satisfying portions.
+Prazdroj, located more centrally in the Old Town, serves wholesome Slovak classics in large, satisfying portions.
 It’s not quite in the same low-budget bracket as other restaurant we visited, but worth a stretch for a little treat.

 The roasted duck with cranberry sauce was superb.
 The menu also has a section for Czech classics, so you can get your fix of svíčková na smetaně here.

-Have you had a taste of Slovakian food in Bratislava?
+Have you had a taste of Slovak food in Bratislava?
 Let us know about your experiences in the comments below.

 Love it?
 Pin it!